The Tape Matrix

 I’ve always had a soft spot for analog sound.

 Living in Tokyo means limited room for vinyl, so I gravitated toward cassettes instead—perfect, in a way, because I love their plastic, mechanical presence.
-They’re a “cheap” medium played by surprisingly sophisticated (and nowadays expensive) machines.
+They’re a “cheap” medium played by surprisingly sophisticated (and presently expensive) machines.

 My Sony WM-D6C sits right next to my laptop on my desk, and it plays most of my music nowadays.